Aswendt-Lab/AIDAhisto/README.md

 <img align="center" src="https://github.com/maswendt/AIDAhisto/blob/master/AIDAhisto_Overview_SC.png">

 <h3><b>FEATURES</h3></b>
+<i>Please note that we stopped supporting Python-based tools.
+All corresponding tools are available for Matlab.</i>

 - Includes a custom version of the Allen Mouse Brain/Spinal Cord Atlas with a list of annotations

 - Instruction on how to register the atlas with microscopy files using ImageJ

-- Automated cell counting implemented in Matlab (preferred) and Python
+- Automated cell counting

 - Cell counting works for immunostainings and histological stainings; the cell nuclei position (e.g. based on a DAPI staining) can be used to improve the cell counting (only cells with a cell nuclei will be counted)

 <h3><b>GET STARTED</h3></b>

 Download the modified atlas files and the test images (including representative results) [here](https://doi.org/10.12751/g-node.25jp6z).
-For details on installation and use, see the step-by-step guide in the [Manual v1.2](https://github.com/aswendtlab/AIDAhisto/blob/master/AIDAhisto_v1_2.pdf)
+For details on installation and use, see the step-by-step guide in the [Manual v1.2](https://github.com/aswendtlab/AIDAhisto/blob/master/AIDAhisto_v1_2.pdf).

 <h3><b>CITATION</h3></b>